adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 Tutorial steps:

       0. Prerequisites (set up Analytics report suite, mobile property, Assurance).
 List out required permissions for this tutorial: Analytics, Schema creation, Data Collection (Launch tags), Datastream view and edit, Assurance.

-## Data Collection config instructions
-Create XDM schema
-Configure Datastream, enable Analytics - 2 paths:
-    - same rsid(s) as in Analytics extension (if using Analytics + EdgeBridge this will cause double counting).
-    - different rsid(s) if the customer wants to start new or run the migration in a comparison mode (Analytics + EdgeBridge side by side).

 ## Prerequisites
 - A timestamp enabled report suite is configured for mobile data collection.